-Softree Warning × Incoming coordinate system and units are without conversion? e undefined.
-OK to continue Do not show no this message again Do not show me this message again Continue Cancel
+Softree Warning × Incoming coordinate system and un without conversion? its are undefined.
+OK to d continue Do not show me this message agair Continue Cancel

 Figure 6-2: Softree Warning Message

 Now that the road center line has been brought in, we can bring in the LIDAR data.
 This example only contains approximately 700,000 points to save download and file read time.
 In the following steps, we will read in the data at full resolution in the area of interest (AOI) and skip some points outside this area.
 In addition, we will follow some important guidelines to prevent slow draw times and memory overload.